 Correct value for exports is ฿32 to the dollar

-Mr Supant referred to the just announced interest rate cut by the Bank of Thailand and did not hold out much hope that it will assist Thai business and exporters.
+Mr Supant referred to the recent interest rate cut by the Bank of Thailand and did not hold out much hope that it will assist Thai business and exporters.
 He noted that the baht was currently just above ฿30 to the dollar and indicated the desired value was ฿32.

-Vice-Chairman says both the trade war and baht are factors but the currency is more decisive
+Vice-Chairman says both the trade war and the baht are factors but the currency is more decisive

-A Vice-Chairman of the Federation, Suchart Chantaranakaracha, said that the highly valued baht was doing more damage to Thai exports than the negative sentiment caused by the international trade wars.
+A Vice-Chairman of the Federation, Suchart Chantaranakaracha, said that the highly valued baht was doing more damage to Thai exporters than the negative sentiment caused by the international trade wars.

 However, he also emphasised that both issues were working in tandem to create a perfect storm for the kingdom’s export-led economy and it has already impacted Thailand’s domestic economy.